MSIA/2020-msia423-ganguly-got/README.md

 ```bash
 sh run_docker.sh
 ```
-The database with
+The database with the 'prediction' table has been created in SQLite/RDS with a dummy row.

-***Note: If recreating the database add --t at the end of both options above to avoid IntegrityErrors due to duplicate records*
+***Note: If recreating the database add --t at the end of option1 and at the end above to avoid IntegrityErrors due to duplicate records*

 ## Project Charter
 ### Vision